Can Background Check Reveal Past Employers? Yes & Here Is How

 Employment history can be requested through the Social Security Administration by signing up for an account or the Internal Revenue Service for past tax records for a complete list of places worked.
 IRS transcripts are typically free of charge, and online access of SSA records are also free to the user.

-Employees can also submit a work history report form to the Social Security Administration for a complete work history record and is how to find someone’s middle name, full name, or name verification to make sure they are getting employment history for the right person.
+Employees can additionally complete a work history report form through the Social Security Administration to obtain a comprehensive work history record.
+This process is crucial for ensuring accurate middle name and full name verifications, when acquiring employment history from the right individual.
 Forms can be mailed to the following address:

 SSA (Social Security Administration)